Asteroid 2000 SG344

 If you need to access this information frequently for your observations, you can create a simple customized Quick Access page, so that you can easily bookmark it in your browser favorites or add a shortcut to your mobile phones' home screen.

-Asteroid 2000 SG344 Distance from Earth
+The distance of Asteroid 2000 SG344 from Earth is currently

 The following chart shows the distance of Asteroid 2000 SG344 from Earth as a function of time.
 In the chart the distance data is measured in Astronomical Units and sampled with an interval of 1 day.